Medicine safety and childrenMedication safety; Poison control - medicine safety

 - Read the directions.
 Check how much to give and how often you can give the medicine.
 If you are not sure what the dose is, call your child's health care provider.

 - Turn on the lights and measure medicine carefully.
-Measure the medicine with a medicine spoon, dropper, or cup.
-Do not use spoons from your kitchen.
+Measure the medicine carefully with a syringe, medicine spoon, dropper, or cup.
+DO NOT use spoons from your kitchen.
 They do not measure the medicine accurately.

 When to Call the Doctor